-Level 4 - Level 4 behaviors are the most serious breaches of the GAA behavior expectations and/or repeated behaviors Level 3.
+Level Three - Level 3 behaviors are the most serious breaches of the GAA behavior expectations and/or repeated Level 2 behaviors.
+Level 3 behavior is any behavior that results in physical danger to others, or which violates applicable laws in the UAE.
 A record of the incident will be recorded on the student's file.
-The Dean of Students, Vice Principal or Principal in consultation with the classroom or advisory teacher would initiate a follow up with the student involved and decide on appropriate consequences.
-Parents will be notified by a member of the Secondary Leadership Team (Dean, Vice Principal).
+The Dean of Students, Vice Principal or Principal in consultation with the classroom or duty teacher will initiate a follow up with the student involved and decide on appropriate consequences.
+Parents will be notified by a member of the Secondary Leadership Team (Dean, Vice Principal or Principal).